 - In a large shallow plate, combine Panko, Old Bay, paprika, and dried parsley.
 Stir to combine well

 - In a large bowl, combine eggs, mustard, black pepper, and lemon juice.
 Whisk briskly to combine well

 - Preheat oven to 425 degrees.
 Place a piece of aluminum foil on a baking sheet, and spray with cooking spray

 - Dip cod pieces into egg mixture, and turn several times to coat well.
 Then add pieces to Panko mixture.
 Toss to coat, and press lightly to ensure that breading sticks to cod sticks

 - Place prepared fish sticks on baking sheet.
 Spray tops of fish sticks lightly with cooking spray.
-Bake in oven for 16-20 minutes, until cooked through.
+Bake in oven for 15-20 minutes, until cooked through.

-- Serve immediately with tarter sauce
+- Serve immediately, with tartar sauce for dipping